ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

 Review the following topics to manage your OpenShift Container Storage deployment.

+## Expanding OCS in VPC clusters
+{: ocs-vpc-expand-storage-cluster}

+To expand your OCS storage cluster, you can [add worker nodes](#ocs-expand-vpc) to your cluster, or you can scale OCS by [increasing the `numOfOsd`](#ocs-vpc-scaling-osd).
+{: shortdesc}

-## VPC: Expanding OCS by adding worker nodes
+### Expanding OCS by adding worker nodes
-{: #ocs-expand-vpc}
+{: #ocs-vpc-add-worker-nodes}

 To increase the storage capacity that is available to OpenShift Container Storage, add compatible worker nodes to your cluster.
 {: shortdesc}

-1. Expand the worker pool of the cluster used for OCS by [adding worker nodes](/docs/openshift?topic=openshift-add_worker nodes).
+1. Expand the worker pool of the cluster that is used for OCS by [adding worker nodes](/docs/openshift?topic=openshift-add_worker nodes).
 Ensure that your worker nodes meet the [requirements for OCS](#ocs-storage-classic).
 If you deployed OCS on all of the worker nodes in your cluster, the OCS drivers are installed on the new worker nodes when they are added to your cluster.
 2. If you deployed OCS on a subset of worker nodes in your cluster by specifying the `<worker-IP>` parameters in your `OcsCluster` custom resource, you can add the IP addresses of the new worker nodes to your OCS deployment by editing the custom resource definition.
   ```sh
   oc edit ocsluster ocscluster-vpc